tweag/FawltyDeps/docs/usage.md

 At any time, if you want to see where FawltyDeps is looking for Python code, you can use the `--list-sources --detailed` options.

+#### Correctly identifying 1st- vs. 3rd-party imports

+In order for FawltyDeps to tell whether an `import` statement in your code refers or a 1st-party module (i.e. part of this project), or a 3rd-party dependency, it needs a _base directory_, i.e. a directory where 1st-party imports can be found.

+By default, FawltyDeps deduces this from the passed `--code` (or `search_paths`) arguments, but for complex project structures, you might have to use the `--base-dir=<dir>` option to tell FawltyDeps which directory to use.
+This option may be used once to determine the base directory for _all_ code being analyzed.

 ### Where to find declared dependencies

 The `--deps` option tells FawltyDeps where to look for your project's declared